swiss-seismological-service/scdetect/doc/base/Template-Configuration.rst

 coefficient of all streams within the stream set.
 In future, further methods may be provided in order to compute this *score*.

-Besides, ``scdetect-cc`` implements trigger facilities, i.e. a detection may not be published, immediately, but put *on-hold* for the duration defined by the value of the ``"triggerDuration"`` configuration parameter.
+Normally we are interested in the detection with the highest score within a time window and not so much in receiving multiple detections, one every time the score is above the ``"triggerOnThreshold"``.
+For this reason ``scdetect-cc`` implements trigger facilities, i.e. a detection may not be published, immediately, but put *on-hold* for the duration defined by the value of the ``"triggerDuration"`` configuration parameter.
 If a *better* detection arrives within this period, the previous one is not used, anymore.

 *
-  ``"triggerDuration"``\ : Defines the trigger duration in seconds.
+  ``"triggerDuration"``\ : A positive value enables triggering facilities and defines the trigger duration in seconds.
 A negative value disables triggering facilities.

 *
   ``"triggerOnThreshold"``\ : Defines the threshold (\ ``[-1, 1]``\ ) to trigger the
   detector.
+This works both in case the triggering facilities are enabled or not.

 *
-  ``"triggerOffThreshold"``\ : Defines the lower threshold (\ ``[-1, 1]``\ ) to emit a
+  ``"triggerOffThreshold"``\ : Defines the lower threshold (\ ``[-1, 1]``\ ) to emit
-  detection once the detector is triggered.
-Note that the configured value is only taken into account if trigger facilities are enabled.
+  a detection once the detector is triggered.
+If trigger facilities are enabled, this allows to emit detections before the expiration of the ``"triggerDuration"``.
+  If trigger facilities are disabled this is not used.

 .. note::